tofu-tf/tofu/docs/internal/bimonad.md

 But here we must remember that F is a function to a pair of objects.
 How can we represent such thing on scala types?
-We can immediately think of any function, which results in a pair as a pair of functions, producing corresponding elements of pair.
+We can immediately think of any function resulting in a pair as a pair of functions, producing corresponding elements of pair.
 Meaning that `F: A -> B × C` can be represented `F_1: A -> B` and `F_2: A -> C` and `F(a) = (F_1(a), F_2(a))`.
 So a binary function from types to a pair of types we can represent as a pair of type constructors.
 Same trick will work for components of `pure` and `flatMap` : instead of tuple of functions as a result we define two different methods for each component